EURO tables, latest standings - Updated EURO 2020 group stage tables

-If you’re like us, you’ve been refreshing the EURO tables constantly as you try to work out the permutations.
+If you’re like us, you’ve been refreshing the EURO tables constantly as you try to work out the permutations, but now you can just take in the outcome of the group stage with no more permutations to mull over as this 24-team tournament shrinks to 16 teams.

 [ LIVE: Full EURO 2020 score page ]